Football clubs

 2004 - Present

-Battle Town were established in 2004 as Battle Baptist, a team which grew from being informally set up on an annual basis to play against Beulah Baptist Church for the Neville Barnett Trophy.
-The club was formally founded ahead of the 2004-05 season where they entered the East Sussex League and have since expanded to field three teams in the league, with the firsts reaching the East Sussex Premier in 2014.
+Battle Town were established in 2004 as Battle Baptist, a team that grew from an annual fixture against Beulah Baptist Church for the Neville Barnett Trophy.
+The club formally entered the East Sussex League for the 2004–05 season and has since expanded to run multiple adult teams as well as a growing youth section.

 See also: An article about Battle Town by David Bauckham on his website.
 Plus another article from his first visit.